2021 Houston Astros season: September and October

 José Siri made his major league debut on September 3 as a pinch runner in the ninth inning versus the San Diego Padres.
 Jake Meyers promptly hit a single that scored Siri from second base to give Siri his first run as a major leaguer.

 Siri made his first start in the majors on September 13, playing left field and facing the Texas Rangers.
 He went 4-for-5 with two home runs and five runs batted in to power a 15–1 rout at Globe Life Field.
 He is the first player since the RBI statistic became official in 1920 to have that many RBI along with multiple home runs in their first major league start.
-Yordan Álvarez added two home runs, including his 30th of the season; at the age of 24, he is the second Astro to hit 30 home runs in a season at that age after Alex Bregman, who hit 31 in 2018.
+Yordan Alvarez added two home runs, including his 30th of the season; at the age of 24, he is the second Astro to hit 30 home runs in a season at that age after Alex Bregman, who hit 31 in 2018.

-In the September 17 contest versus the Arizona Diamondbacks, José Altuve homered off Madison Bumgarner at Minute Maid Park to collect his 849th career hit in the stadium.
+In the September 17 contest versus the Arizona Diamondbacks, Jose Altuve homered off Madison Bumgarner at Minute Maid Park to collect his 849th career hit in the stadium.
 The hit tied him with Lance Berkman for most by an Astro in the venue.
 He then passed Berkman the next night with a double.

 On September 21, Carlos Correa scored his 100th run on the season to become the first Astros shortstop to score 100 runs in a season.

 During the final road trip of the season, twenty-seven members of the team paid homage to veteran pitcher Zack Greinke, known for his leisurely dress style.
 They wore fishing shirts, short shorts, and bucket hats.
 Lance McCullers Jr. also brought in a bag of groceries from Whole Foods – as is Greinke's habit to fill his locker – as replenishment for their upcoming flight.
 Greinke, who is from Florida, wore a bright orange Tampa Bay Buccaneers hat, an oversized fishing shirt, and shorts.
 Martín Maldonado donned his own bright orange hat.
 With Greinke posing with his new cadre of imitators, the team posted photos of their amusement on Instagram.
 The team had chosen to honor the pitcher, in the final year of his contract, after a 7–6 win over the Arizona Diamondbacks in which had allowed five runs over four innings, raising his ERA on the season to 4.11.